The 7Artisans 35mm f2 is an all metal full frame lens with 10 aperture blades designed for mirrorless cameras.

 What’s Good: Great color, contrast, micro contrast, render depth, beautiful rich bokeh with some soap bubbles, fairly sharp in the center.

-What Sucks: Build lacks precision, rubber focus attachment is a joke, full-stop aperture clicks, soft corners and edges, heavy.
+What Bad: Build lacks precision, rubber focus attachment is a joke, full-stop aperture clicks, soft corners and edges, heavy.

 Overview: The 7Artisans 35mm f2 performs very well and at the current price is one of the best bangs for the bucks for APS-C shooters looking for a 50mm equiv.
 Great for photographers looking for artistic lenses to add character to their photography.